-The 5 Creepiest YA Horror Books, According To '#MurderTrending' Author Gretchen McNeil
+The 5 Creepiest YA Horror Novels, According To Someone Who Writes Them

 One of the questions I get asked most often by readers always seems to catch me off guard: “Why do you write YA horror?”
 I wish I had some fantastic answer involving my dedication to crafting scares and dark tension, or a fabulous story about working through life’s traumas through my writing, but the reality is, I write YA horror because as a teen, that’s what I loved to read.